Legislative Assembly of Vancouver Island: History

 The 1863 election also used nine districts but Victoria city had four and Victoria District had three members.

 The power of the Assembly was severely limited.
 Despite the protests of newspapermen such as Amor de Cosmos, Douglas appointed the members of his government according to his own agenda, regardless of who dominated the Assembly.
 The governor also maintained control over the legislative process through the Legislative Council, an upper house of a sort that had its members appointed directly.
 However, the Assembly did have one significant power: it had to approve any use of public funds.

-The colonies of Vancouver Island and British Columbia were joined into a new single colony, the United Colonies of Vancouver Island and British Columbia, in 1866, and the Legislative Assembly of Vancouver Island ceased to exist.
+The colonies of Vancouver Island and British Columbia were joined into a new single colony, the Colony of British Columbia, in 1866, and the Legislative Assembly of Vancouver Island ceased to exist.
 Its role was filled in the new colony by the Legislative Council of British Columbia.

 Leaders and parties

 Dr. John Sebastian Helmcken, chosen as the first Speaker of the Assembly, would remain in that role until British Columbia joined Canadian Confederation in 1871.
 He was Douglas's son-in-law, and like his fellow assemblymen Surveyor-General Joseph Despard Pemberton and HBC company-man Joseph McKay, was considered part of what Amor De Cosmos termed the "family-company compact".
 John Muir, a sawmill-owner and coalmaster who represented Sooke, had also recently been in the employ of Douglas.
 James Yates, the Victoria publican, and Thomas Skinner, the farmer, were the voices of dissent in the assembly, always at odds with the company and its men.

 As franchise widened and the assembly became more influential, this division remained.
 Reformers such as Amor de Cosmos and Leonard McClure, who began to truly challenge the power of Douglas and his successor Arthur Edward Kennedy, continued to butt heads with establishment supporters such as George Hunter Cary, Henry Pering Pellew Crease and Robert Burnaby and William Fraser Tolmie.